-- Hourly averaged speciated volatile organic compounds (VOCs); - Three 8-hour averaged carbonyl samples per day on a 1 in 3 schedule; - Hourly averaged Ozone (O3), nitrogen oxide (NO), true nitrogen dioxide (NO2), and total reactive nitrogen (NO_y); - Hourly averaged of ambient temperature, vector-averaged wind direction and wind speed, atmospheric pressure, relative humidity, precipitation, solar radiation and ultraviolet radiation; and - Hourly averaged of mixing-height.
+- Hourly averaged speciated volatile organic compounds (VOCs); - Three 8-hour averaged carbonyl samples per day on a 1 in 3 schedule; - Hourly averaged Ozone (O3), nitrogen oxide (NO), true nitrogen dioxide (NO2), and total reactive nitrogen (NO_v); - Hourly averaged of ambient temperature, vector-averaged wind direction and wind speed, atmospheric pressure, relative humidity, precipitation, solar radiation and ultraviolet radiation; and - Hourly averaged of mixing-height.

 For the District, this requirement may be met by collecting PAMS measurements at the McMillan NCore station.
 This site is already designated as a PAMS site under the existing PAMS regulatory requirements.
-The District plans to adopt the national PAMS QAPP and SOPs and follow the guidance presented in the PAMS TAD.
-These required DC-specific documents have been submitted to EPA for approval.
+The District adopted the national PAMS QAPP and SOPs and will follow the guidance presented in the PAMS TAD.
+These required DC-specific documents have been submitted to EPA and was approved on 7 July 2020.

 Based on 40 C.F.R. part 58, Appendix D, state air monitoring agencies were initially required to begin making PAMS measurements at their NCore location(s) by June 1, 2019.
 The equipment needed to measure PAMS parameters were to be purchased by USEPA using a nationally negotiated contract and delivered to the monitoring agencies.
 USEPA has announced that due to contract delays, the necessary equipment would not be delivered in time to begin making PAMS measurements by June 1, 2019.
 USEPA finalized a rule on January 8, 2020 to extend the start date of PAMS measurements to June 1, 2021.
-As a result of the delay at the national level, the District was not able to make all PAMS measurements at the McMillan NCore location until January 2020.
+The District was able to deploy the entire suite and make all PAMS measurements at the McMillan NCore site by January 2020.